michaelyatco/choredoor/ChoreDoorMaster.md

 if(currentlyPlaying && !isClicked(door))
 ```

-Huzzah!
-You've made a game that can't be played once you've hit the losing __game over__ condition of finding the ChoreBot before `(numClosedDoors === 0)`.
+Well done - you've made a game that can't be played once you've hit the losing __game over__ condition of finding the ChoreBot before `(numClosedDoors === 0)`.

 Task: Wow - the game works!
 It lets you know if you've opened all the doors to victory and it tells you if you've lost because you found the ChoreBot before all the doors were opened.
 There's one problem though - the only way to reset the values for a new round is to refresh the page.
-Your next task is to turn your `startButton` into exactly that - a start button for a new round!
+Your next task is to turn your `startButton` into exactly that - a start button for a new round.

 Directly underneath the `door.onclick` functions, write the logic to turn the `startButton` into an `.onclick` arrow function that will trigger a new function called `startRound()`.